Eschatologue/CM_wiki/docs/class/magus/traveler.md

 As a **:rsc-a: Magic**{ .rsc } action, you can cast a modified version of the [:spell-lv9: Time Stop] spell where you and your **Future Self** can both act, but you each only get one additional turn.

-Once you use this feature you must finish a Long Rest before you can cast this modified version of [:spell-lv9: Time Stop] again.
+Once you use this feature you must finish a **:rest-long: Long Rest** before you can cast this modified version of [:spell-lv9: Time Stop] again.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 [Temporal Shift]: #level-3-temporal-shift